 Its Best to Avoid Chemical Cleaners

 A cheap bottle of chemical cleaner may seem like a handy solution for an unexpected drain clog, but its hidden cost lies beyond the price tag.
 These quick-fix bottles may work for the moment.
 Still, they will inevitably lead to costly repairs or even hospital bills.
-Instead of risking your wallet or health on one of these bottles, you’re better off having professionals cleaning your drains.
+So instead of risking your wallet or health on one of these bottles, you better have professionals cleaning your drains.

-Don’t poison your home and family to get rid of a minor clog.
+Don’t poison your home and family to eliminate a minor clog.
 Have professionals take care of it instead and save time, money, and the environment, all at the same time.